gg

 Site

-Owner: The 27-acre site was purchased by Mobile Loaves & Fishes.
+Owner: The 27-acre site is owned by Mobile Loaves & Fishes.

 Previous Use: Vacant ranch land.